mediocregopher/hyrax/README.md

 # Hyrax

-A key-val store which sends out updates in real-time.
+A distributed key-val store which sends out updates in real-time.
 Hyrax is for short-term, ephemeral data storage.
 If you want something more concrete and long-term, this is not the correct service for you.

+## Requirements

+Each node in the hyrax cluster needs to have a copy of hyrax running and a local redis running.
+The local redis instances don't need to (and probably should not) write anything to disk, and any data in them will be cleared on restart of a node (maybe, it's possible this won't be true).

 ## Keys